prathameshpatil8933/java-fullstack-roadmap/README.md

-# java-fullstack-roadmap
 # Java Full Stack Roadmap 🚀

-This repo tracks my journey to become a Java Full Stack Developer (₹15+ LPA Ready)
+This repository tracks my journey as a fresher to become a **Java Full Stack Developer** — with a strong focus on backend development, clean code, and real-world project building.

 ## 📘 Learning Tracks
 - ✅ Bro Code Java Basics